hofstra/coyote/sources/_posts/2015-08-04-harding-wolf-coyote-trapping.md

 - Coyote and conflicts with ranching
 - Coyote Pelt
 - Coyote as pest
 - Coyote and Poison
-- -Coyote and Trapping
+- Coyote and Trapping
 ---

 [Harding, A. R. (Arthur Robert).
 1909. *Wolf and Coyote Trapping An Up-to-Date Wolf Hunter’s Guide, Giving the Most Successful Methods of Experienced Wolfers for Hunting and Trapping These Animals, Also Gives Their Habits in Detail.* Columbus, OH: A.R.
 Harding Publishers.] (https://archive.org/details/wolfcoyotetrappi00hard)
 ***
 Note
 The book cover may be of some interest here, perhaps as a thumbnail:
 /sources/img/harding-wolf-coyote-trapping-cover.jpg
 /sources/img/harding-wolf-coyote-trapping-cover1.jpg
 ***